 - Any person intentionally damaging any locking device or causing the system to be ineffective or non-functioning will be in violation of the Key Control Policy which will result in disciplinary action up to and including termination of employment and/or suspension from school.

-- Notify the Campus Safety Department’s Key Control Officer who the Key Control Officer is for your individual department as well as the name of the individual issuing keys to others.
-The identified Key Control Officer for each department will be responsible for maintaining a key records database as outlined below.
+- Notify the Campus Safety Department’s Key Control Officer who the Key Control Officer is as well as the name of the individual issuing keys to others.
+The identified Key Control Officer will be responsible for maintaining a key records database as outlined below.
 See Appendix B.

-- When issuing keys to student workers, vendors, contractors, student housing residents, conference guests or to someone other than the person originally assigned, the Key Control Officer for the respective department must keep the following information in a database;
+- When issuing keys to vendors, contractors, student housing residents, conference guests or to someone other than the person originally assigned, the Key Control Officer for the respective department must keep the following information in a database:

 - Key code number (stamped on key)

 - Date the key was issued

 - An inventory of keys must be completed at least once on an annual basis.
 Any discrepancies in the database (i.e. lost, stolen or broken keys) must be reported to the Key Control Officer for the Campus Safety Department.